shopware5/devdocs/source/blog/_posts/2017-09-25-ajax-panel.md

 In this blog post I want to present the concept of our ajax based panel system which we use in our B2B-Suite.
 In the B2B-Suite we had to develop a backend user interface inside the shopware frontend.

+On a single page in a typical backend view you may find:
+* list of entities
+* form to enter new data
+* list of related entities
+* some statistics

+Serving all this data from a single controller action may already be hard, now imagine the sheer number of parameters you may have to exchange with this single action when you want to enable pagination, validation and search on this single page, through this single action.

+This is pretty much the reason why stateless services and statefull frontends are a important topic in todays web development.
+And it is exactly the reason why we created the ajax panel.
+It provides us with the means to load local state from the server and create a rich ui.

 We evaluated different frameworks to achieve this target.
 AngularJS and Vue.JS were possible frameworks which allows two way data binding and statefull frontend access.